bomanimc/InstallTheseThings/README.md

 ##Things To Install On Every Computer
+These are the applications, CLIs, and packages that I install on every computer.
+For work and for personal life, I use a Macbook Pro.
+That said, I'm waiting for the day when I can sensibly switch back to a less overpriced computer :)

 General Applications:
-- [f.lux](https://justgetflux.com/): Takes the blue light out of your display during the night.
+- [f.lux](https://justgetflux.com/): Takes the blue light out of your display when it gets dark.
 Without this, eternal headaches.
-- [Slack Desktop](https://slack.com/is): My favorite form of work communication.
+- [Slack Desktop](https://slack.com/is): My favorite platform of work communications.
 - [Evernote](https://evernote.com/): My current goto for note-taking on mobile and desktop.
 - [Spectacle](https://www.spectacleapp.com/): Quick way to resize and reposition windows with your keyboard.
-- [Postgres.app](http://postgresapp.com/): (Probably) the easiest way to start a Postgres server.
+- [Postgres.app](http://postgresapp.com/): I think this is the easiest way to start a Postgres server.
-- [Caffeine](https://caffeine.en.softonic.com/mac): Stop your computer from going to sleep.
+- [Caffeine](https://caffeine.en.softonic.com/mac): Stop your computer from going to sleep while it's doing important stuff.
-- [Google Chrome](): My daily driver, but I also install every other major web browser for testing.
+- [Google Chrome](): My daily driver, but I also install the other major web browsers for testing.

 Applications For Writing Code:
 - [Sublime Text 3](https://www.sublimetext.com/3): My favorite text editor to use for programming, but [Atom](https://atom.io/) is pretty cool too.